MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/ns-acxtargets-acx_target_factory_circuit_config.md

 ### -field IoTarget

-A WDFIOTARGET object that is the IoTarget for the factory circuit.
+An optional WDFIOTARGET object that is the IoTarget for the factory circuit.
 For more information about WDF IO targets see [Initializing a General I/O Target](/windows-hardware/drivers/wdf/initializing-a-general-i-o-target).

 ### -field SymbolicLinkName